pesu-dev/.github/profile/README.md

 * 🐍 [pesuacademy-py](https://github.com/pesu-dev/pesuacademy) – A Python wrapper for PESU Academy, offering read-only access to the platform
 * 🔐 [PESU OAuth2](https://github.com/pesu-dev/oauth2) – OAuth2 interaction layer to support application development across clubs and groups
 * 🤖 [askPESU](https://github.com/pesu-dev/askpesu) – A QA bot for PES students
 * 🌐 [PESU-API](https://github.com/pesu-dev/pesu-api) – A set of APIs built on top of our existing projects, powering many of our tools
+* 🔗 [Auth Link Portal](https://github.com/pesu-dev/auth-link-portal) – A website built for verification of students into the PESU Discord server

 > [!NOTE]
 > Most of these projects are _live_ in production and used by students every day.
 They're not just class projects — they're real, impactful tools built by the community 💡.